 The remaining credit hours are made up of electives that allow you to tailor the minor to your own interests and enhance the other international programs offered at SLU-Madrid.

 As part of the required capstone project, students revise a research paper, writing assignment or creative project that was originally written for one of the elective courses from the minor.
 They present their papers at an annual capstone event during their senior year.

-- HIST 3760 Medieval Spain: Christians, Jews, and Moors
+- HIST 3760 Medieval Spain: Christians, Jews, and Muslims

 - HIST 3770 History of the Jews in Spain

-- POLS 2590 Introduction to Politics of the Middle East and North Africa
+- POLS 2590 Politics of the Middle East and North Africa

 - THEO 2725 The Qur'an and the Bible

 - THEO 3110 Pentateuch